 Foraging for wild edibles in urban and to some extent, even suburban areas means access and selection will be limited, but feeding yourself from nature’s bounty is still quite possible.

-The biggest obstacle to overcome when foraging in an urban environment is the likelihood that chemicals will have been sprayed upon the so-called weeds that you will want to eat by a governmental entity.
+The biggest obstacle to overcome when foraging in an urban environment is the likelihood that chemicals will have been sprayed upon the so-called weeds that you will want to eat either by the city or a private contractor.

 Foraging on private property in a survival situation also brings with it a significant chance that commercially manufactured and non-organic herbicides, pesticides, or insecticides have also been used.